This Guidelines for Teachers is currently in version 1.7.

 - If approved, the teacher will proceed to the next step in this process.

 - If not approved, the executive director will respond with an explanation why.
-If appropriate, this explanation will include advice about how to transform the proposed class or class series so that it is in line with The People’s Colloquium’s educational mission.
+If appropriate, this explanation will include advice about how to transform the class proposal so that it is in line with The People’s Colloquium’s educational goals.

 The teacher must provide: